-The Board's objective for the Growth Fund is to achieve medium to high returns over a long term investment horizon while accepting there will be significant fluctuation in returns short term.
-The Board seeks to do this by investing in a diversified range of growth assets (equities, private equity, forests and forest land) and income assets (cash and cash equivalents, fixed interest and mortgages) with a higher target allocation to growth assets than income assets (75%/25%).
+The objective for the Growth Fund is to achieve medium to high returns over a long term investment horizon while accepting there will be significant fluctuation in returns short term.
+We seek to do this by investing in a diversified range of growth assets (equities, private equity, forests and forest land) and income assets (cash and cash equivalents, fixed interest and mortgages) with a higher target allocation to growth assets than income assets (75%/25%).